elastic/kibana/rfcs/text/0020_nodejs_clustering.md

 ## 6.3 Summary of breaking changes

-### 6.3.1 instanceUUID

-Depending on whether we are able to identify any cases where a shared uuid would be problematic, we may have to change the server.uuid configuration property when clustering mode is enabled, which would be a breaking change.

-At this point, we have not identified any places where this is strictly necessary.

-### 6.3.2 `/stats` API & metrics service
+### 6.3.1 `/stats` API & metrics service

+Currently the only breaking change we have identified is for the `/stats` API.

-The `process` memory usage reported here doesn't really make sense in a multi-process Kibana.
+The `process` memory usage reported doesn't really make sense in a multi-process Kibana, and even though we have a plan to aggregate this data as a temporary solution (see 6.1.4), this could still lead to confusion for users as it doesn't paint a clear picture of the state of the system.

-One option to consider is breaking the API by deprecating `process`, or turning it into a list of process stats reported from each worker.
-This is an open question still.
+Our plan is to deprecate the `process` field, and later remove it or change the structure to better support a multi-process Kibana.

 # 7. Drawbacks